n8/tracer_bullets/README.md

 ## Development Only

 These traces only run in Development mode.
 So you can leave them in your code if you really want to.
-I prefer to remove them, once I think I've got my problem solved.
+I prefer to remove them, once I've got my problem solved.

 Installation